-Christmas in Australia felt very strange, very alien to me.
-It’s not really a huge deal over there and I missed the festivities, the Christmas trees, the crazy lights and the cheer.
-I’ll tell you a secret; I even missed the cold.
-Now that’s saying something!
+Christmas in Australia felt very strange and alien to me.
+Christmas doesn’t feel like a huge deal over there.
+I missed the festivities, the Christmas trees, the bright lights, and the cheer.

-So, feeling extra, extra festive this year (I’m not sure my friends and family can really believe it) I’ve been making the most of the festivities offered across London.
-And there’s definitely a lot to do!
-So, here are some of the best Christmas-related events and things to do across England’s lovely capital this year.
-You’re welcome.
+Feeling extra festive this year (I’m not sure my friends and family can believe it) I’ve been making the most of the Christmas celebrations offered across London.
+There’s definitely plenty to do.

-1. Christmas at Kew
+1. Christmas at the Royal Botanic Kew Gardens

-London offers some stunning Christmas light displays across the capital, and I’d recommend walking around the centre to see some of the best.
+London offers stunning Christmas light displays across the capital, and I’d recommend walking around the centre to witness some of the best.
 You can even attempt some of your Christmas shopping on the way (good luck.)

-3. Southbank Centre Winter Festival/Market
+3. Visit the Southbank Centre Winter Festival

-4. Watch a Christmas show
+4. Watch a Christmas Show

 Home to some of the best theatres in the world, London always plays host to some incredible shows which are especially impressive and exciting to watch around Christmas time.

 To see what else is on, check out timeout’s article ‘Christmas shows in London’.

-5. Winter Wonderland at Hyde Park
+5. Explore Winter Wonderland at Hyde Park

 However, Winter Wonderland is super Christmassy, and there’s certainly a lot to do.
-From ice skating to watching Zippo’s Christmas circus, to ice bars and fun fair rides, you’re bound to have a lot of fun.
-Just try to avoid weekday evenings and weekends!
+From ice skating to watching Zippo’s Christmas circus to ice bars and funfair rides, you’ll have a lot of fun.
+Just try to avoid weekday evenings and weekends to beat the crowds.

-6. Go ice skating
+6. Go Ice Skating